aws/aws-secretsmanager-jdbc/README.md

 }
 ```

-We offer support for a variety of drivers, reference [documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets_jdbc) for more details.
+We support a variety of drivers.
+For more information, see the [AWS Secrets Manager JDBC documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets_jdbc).

 ## Credentials